 2 teaspoons Morton’s coarse kosher salt (read more about the science of salt here)

 1/2 teaspoon liquid smoke (optional)

 2 teaspoons of Chipotle Tabasco sauce for mild, 4 for medium, 6 for hot

 About the Tabasco.
 I love the Chipotle version, but feel free to use the regular Tabasco or your favorite hot sauce and the amount you like.
 Just go easy unless you know everybody likes the heat.

-1) Melt the butter over low to medium heat.
+1) Heat.
+Melt the butter over low to medium heat.